 API2Cart makes it super easy for you to connect your business with the APIs of over 40 marketplaces and shopping platforms.
 Currently, we support the integration with Amazon, eBay, Walmart, and Etsy marketplaces, and we’re in the process of creating connections with Aliexpress and Flipkart.

-It is possible to use API2Cart for a month absolutely free and see how it can help you with the connection with the marketplace APIs.
-All you have to do is to register your free account.
+It is possible to use API2Cart unified API for marketplace integration development for a month absolutely free and see how it works for your business.
+All you have to do is to register your free account with the help of our managers.
+For more detailed information you can contact our managers by chat, email or phone.
+They will answer all your questions 24/7.